Certificate in Byzantine Music

 The examination will last approximately one hour and include sections on:

 At the end of the examination, the committee will convene privately to decide upon the examination result and grade.
 A 4-to-1 majority vote is required for a passing examination result.
 The grade will be determined by the majority vote of those committee members who voted favorably in the initial vote.
-The three possible grades are (i) Excellent, (ii) Very Good, and (iii) Satisfactory.
-The Holy Cross Certificate in Byzantine Music will be signed by the Archbishop of America, the President of Hellenic College, Inc., the Dean of Holy Cross Greek Orthodox School of Theology and the five members of the examining committee.
+The four possible grades are (i) Excellent, (ii) Very Good, (iii) Good, and (iv) Satisfactory.
+The Holy Cross Certificate in Byzantine Music will be signed by the Archbishop of America, the President of Hellenic College, Inc., the Dean of Holy Cross Greek Orthodox School of Theology, and the five members of the examining committee.
 The conferral of the Certificate will take place during the annual Hellenic College Holy Cross commencement ceremonies.

-The examining committee will convene annually on the campus of Holy Cross Greek Orthodox School of Theology during the month of May to administer a separate examination for each candidate.
+The examining committee will convene annually on the campus of Holy Cross Greek Orthodox School of Theology during the Spring semester to administer a separate examination for each candidate.
 Individuals who have not followed the above referenced course of studies at Holy Cross, but wish to take the examination that leads to certification, must submit an application package no later than February 1 of the year in which they wish to take the examination.
 The package must include:

 Each application package will be reviewed by a Holy Cross faculty member specializing in Byzantine Music who will contact the candidate in writing by February 15, informing him/her:

 - whether he/she is eligible to take the examination

 If the candidate is deemed eligible to take the examination, he/she must mail a check for $1,500 payable to Hellenic College, Inc by March 15.
 After the check has been received, the candidate will be informed of the date and time on which the examination will be administered.
 If a candidate cancels his/her plan to take the examination with at least 14-day notice, he/she will receive a full refund.